 6. We have state-of-the-art technology.
 Would you be able to jump right in?
 Show you are adaptable and tech-savvy.
-Give examples of projects you’ve done which required computer skills and familiarity with electronic media.
-Emphasize training you’ve taken to keep your skills up to date.
+Provide specific examples of projects you’ve done that required computer skills, computer programs you know, and your familiarity with social media.
+Emphasize any training you’ve had to keep your skills up to date.

 8. What’s your biggest weakness?
-This is a reverse invitation to toot your own horn.
+This is a reverse invitation to promote your skills.
 Do it with an answer that puts you in a good light.
-For example, “I’m too detail-oriented, but I work hard to control that.”
-Keep it simple—and smile.
+For example, I tend to be too detail-oriented, but I work hard to control that.
+Keep it simple — and smile.

 You May Also Like

 - 12 foods that may help you sleep

 - Back to Work 50+ Offers Smart Strategies for Job Seekers

 See the AARP home page for deals, savings tips, trivia and more